Named Among the Best Plastic Surgeons in Boston

 Dr. Taylor and Dr. Sullivan can evaluate your condition to determine if you might qualify for coverage by your insurance company.
 Depending on your insurance policy, as well as the size of your breasts relative to body mass index and body surface index, you may qualify for coverage by your insurance company.
 If Dr. Taylor and Dr. Sullivan find your breasts are disproportionately large relative to your body, and you suffer from symptoms including neck pain, back pain, shoulder grooves from bra straps, or skin irritation, your insurance company may consider coverage for your procedure based on the amount of breast tissue that is removed.
 Each policy has its own requirements for coverage, so we will apply for preauthorization from your insurance carrier.

-After your breast reduction Boston plastic surgeon, Dr. Taylor or Dr. Sullivan will see you in follow-up appointments at approximately 1 week, 1 month, and 1 year and as often as needed.
-Call to schedule your appointments at 617.492.0620.
-We are always available for postoperative concerns and ask that you please call us through our paging service 24 hours per day at 617.492.0620
+It is important to be seen by Dr. Taylor or Dr. Sullivan after your operation.
+They will see you in follow-up appointments at regular intervals, typically 1 week, 2-4 weeks, 3 months, 6 months, and 1 year or as often as needed post-op.
+Call to schedule your appointments at Taylor & Sullivan Plastic Surgery office at (617) 492- 0620 between the hours of 8:30 – 5:00 or visit our webpage at www.massplasticsurgeons.com.
+We are always available for postoperative concerns or emergencies and can be reached through our paging service 24 hours per day at (617) 492-0620.

 If you are interested in a breast reduction procedure, contact us to set up your consultation with Dr. Taylor and Dr. Sullivan, named among the best Board Certified Plastic Surgeons in Boston.
 While one doctor will be your primary surgeon, they usually operate together as a team to optimize your care and safety.